MishaConway/wavefront-ruby/README.md

 ## Usage

-    Some here is a little primer.
+    So here is a little primer.
 A wavefront object basically contains a single object.
 This single object contains several groups.
 Each of these groups can contain sub smoothing groups.
 Both groups and smoothing groups have a list of triangles.
 Each triangle contains three vertices while each vertex contains a position, normal, and texture coordinate.
 I've tried to make it so that the parsed WavefrontFile instance represents this hierarchy as much as possible.
 Now with primer aside, let's go over some sample values we can extract from the WavefrontFile instance.

-    w = WavefrontFile.new "my_waverfront_model"                   (import file, including .obj extension is optional) w.export "my_exported_wavefront_model"                        (export file, including .obj extension is optional)
+    w = Wavefront::File.new "my_waverfront_model"                   (import file, including .obj extension is optional) w.export "my_exported_wavefront_model"                        (export file, including .obj extension is optional)

     vertex_buffer = w.compute_vertex_buffer                       (compute an array of vertices from file)